Net Zero by 2030

 Heating, cooling and ventilation

-Work is ongoing at the Terminal building to upgrade and replace various heating, ventilation, and cooling systems, along with their controls.
-Working through a long-term project plan, with multiple phases, the Terminal can expect improved efficiency and reduced energy use in the coming years.
+Work is ongoing at the terminal building to upgrade and replace various heating, ventilation, and cooling systems, along with their controls.
+Working through a long-term project plan, with multiple phases, the terminal can expect improved efficiency and reduced energy use in the coming years.
 As a result of projects completed up until the end of 2024, it is anticipated that carbon emissions relating to our HVAC systems will be reduced by almost 900 tonnes annually.

 Hot water icon